arjuntherajeev/arjuntherajeev.github.io/_posts/2019-05-25-my-first-post.md

 1. Attack Machine
 2. Victim Machine

 **Attack Machine** refers to a machine loaded with the tools and software ready to _attack_ the vulnerable machine.
 I use an image of **Kali Linux** imported into VirtualBox as my attack machine.
-You can download Kali Linux for VMware or VirtualBox from the [Offensive Security website](https://www.offensive-security.com/kali-linux-vm-vmware-virtualbox-image-download/).
+You can download Kali Linux for VMware or VirtualBox from the [Kali website](https://www.kali.org/get-kali/#kali-virtual-machines).
 Kali Linux comes with an excellent collection of tools (scripts, wordlists, frameworks, etc.) which can readily assist you in the various stages of attacking the vulnerable machine.

 **Victim Machine** refers to the vulnerable VM downloaded from the VulnHub website.
 Most challenges provide both - VMWare and VirtualBox images for convenience.